shanonplace/contentful-backend-app-migration/README.md

 See `.env.sample` for required variables.

-- `CONTENTFUL_APP_SECRET`: A 64-character secret used to verify requests from your Contentful app.
+- `CONTENTFUL_APP_SIGNING_SECRET`: A 64-character secret used to verify requests from your Contentful app.
 This should match the secret configured in your Contentful app settings.
 - `CONTENTFUL_APP_INSTALLATION_ID`: Your app installation ID for App Identities authentication
 - `CONTENTFUL_PRIVATE_KEY`: Your private key content as a string (including BEGIN/END markers)
+- `NUM_ENTRIES`: Number of entries to create during migration (default: 5)
 - `PORT`: The port the server runs on (default: 3000)

 ## Request Verification